And lest we

 In most places the proprieties of

-saloon girls as ladies
+treating the saloon girls as ladies

 were strictly observed, as much because Western men tended to revere